-The development of Gurmukhi script is indicated by the following diagram (where “-Kalin” means “in the time of”).

-Figure 1: Evolution of Gurmukhi

-The traditional accounts such as the references found in Janamsakhi literature say that the Gurmukhi script was invented by the second Sikh Guru, Guru Angad Dev.
-However, it would be correct to say that the script was standardized rather than invented.
-Newton [100] writes that at least 21 Gurmukhi characters are found in ancient manuscripts: 6 from 10th century, 12 from 3rd century B.C.
-Apparently, the first Sikh Guru, Guru Nanak Dev also used the Gurmukhi script for his writings.
-Scholars have tried to establish the relationship of Gurmukhi script with different scripts, such as Devanagari [101], Ardhanagari [102], Siddham/Siddhamatrika [103], Sharda [104] and Brahmi (generally).
-Some ascribe it to Landa [105] [106] and others to Takri, a branch of Sharda used in the Chamba area.
-The fact is that it is derived from, or at least allied to, all these and others mentioned above in their historical perspective.
 Regionally and contemporarily compared, Gurmukhi characters have direct similarities with Gujarati, Landa, Nagari, Sharda, and Takri: they are either exactly the same or essentially alike.
 Internally, A (ਅ), HA (ਹ), CA (ਚ), DA (ਦ), NNA (ਣ), LA (ਲ) letters of Gurmukhi had undergone some minor orthographical changes before 1610 A.D.
 A major change occurred in NGA (ਙ) and NYA (ਞ) letters.
 BA (ਬ) letter was invented later.
 Further changes came in the forms of A (ਅ), HA (ਹ) and LA (ਲ) letters in the first half of the nineteenth century.

-Figure 2: Pictorial depiction of Proto-Gurmukhi (13th century) with current glyphs displayed above each character
+Figure 1: Pictorial depiction of Proto-Gurmukhi (13th century) with current glyphs displayed above each character